sddevelopment-be/penguin-pragmatic-patterns/content/practices/breaking-conditions.md

 ### Enablers
 The following factors support effective application of the practice:

-* When you have a clear idea of how far you can stretch.
+* **Clear Boundaries:**  You have a clear idea of how far you can stretch, and what you are willing to invest in attempting to reach a goal.
-* When you can deal with other people giving you a hard time for changing your mind.
+* **Honest Communication:** When there is open and honest communication about the limits and conditions with stakeholders.
-* In supportive environments where stopping is respected.
+* **Supportive Environments:** In environments where stopping is respected and not seen as a failure.
-* When Goals require significant investment and potential sacrifice
+* **Significant Investment:** When goals require significant investment and potential sacrifice, making it crucial to have predefined limits.

 ### Deterrents
 The following factors prevent effective application of the practice:

-* Cultures heavily influenced by the [sunk-cost fallacy](glossary/#sunk-cost-fallacy)
+* **Sunk-Cost Fallacy:** In cultures heavily influenced by the [sunk-cost fallacy](glossary/#sunk-cost-fallacy), where stopping is viewed negatively.
-* When external pressures make it difficult to adhere to stopping conditions.
+* **External Pressures:** When external pressures or expectations make it difficult to adhere to stopping conditions.
   * You feel sense of shame when stopping.
 Our culture has though us that __"quitters never win, and winners never quit"__.
+  * You are unable to effectively adapt to the situation, as the goal is deemed to be a "do or die" situation.
   * Others are used to you going beyond your limit, they will be disappointed when you stop doing so.
-* In unpredictable situations where flexibility is paramount, as setting stopping conditions up front is very hard.
+* **Unpredictable Situations:** In highly unpredictable situations where flexibility is crucial, and setting stopping conditions upfront is challenging.
+* **Inflexibility:** When rigid stopping criteria hinder adaptability and responsiveness to changing circumstances.

 ## Solution